spyoungtech/FreeSimpleGUI/docs/cookbook.md

 ## Recipe Printing - #4B/4 using `cprint` with Multiline Parameters (PySimpleGUI version 4.25.0+)

-Beginning in verison 4.25.0 of the tkinter port you'll find new parameters for the Multline Element that makes the job of re-routihn your output much easier.
-Rather than calling the `cprint_set_output_destination` function, you will use the `Multline` element's initial parameters to both setup the routing of the print output, but also mark the element as being a write-only element.
+Beginning in verison 4.25.0 of the tkinter port you'll find new parameters for the Multiline Element that makes the job of re-routihn your output much easier.
+Rather than calling the `cprint_set_output_destination` function, you will use the `Multiline` element's initial parameters to both setup the routing of the print output, but also mark the element as being a write-only element.
 You can set the parameter `write_only` to True in order to make this a write-only Multiline.

 The new parameters you'll be interested in are: